john082Coder/BunzzERC20VotesModuleTest/doc/Overview.md

 - ERC20 Votes does not actually handle conducting the poll, it’s still a regular ERC20 token with snapshot and delegated voting abilities.
 Voting is usually handled by governance contracts.
 - Unlike ERC20 Snapshot, it does not keep snapshots of the token balances, but keeps snapshots of the voting power of the addresses.
+- This extension keeps a history (checkpoints) of each account's vote power.
+Vote power can be delegated either by calling the {delegate}function directly, or by providing a signature to be used with {delegateBySig}.
+Voting power can be queried through the public accessors {getVotes} and {getPastVotes}.
+- By default, token balance does not account for voting power.

 ## Use case